openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 * Abide by the Open edX `Code of Conduct`_
 * Be a member of the `Core Contributor Program`_ with rights to the repository in question who has demonstrated excellence in the role of Core Contributor.
-  From time-to-time, in the case of a strong candidate and project need, core contributor status and maintainer status may be conferred at the same time
+  From time to time, in the case of a strong candidate and project need, core contributor status and maintainer status may be conferred at the same time
 * In the case of repos being moved into the `openedx GitHub organization`_, be an original maintainer of the code

-We value the level of commitment that comes with being a Core Contributor and think it is a necessary pre-requisite to becoming a Maintainer.
+We value the level of commitment that comes with being a Core Contributor and think it is a necessary prerequisite to becoming a Maintainer.
 We want to ensure that the programs are congruent and not working at cross purposes; hours spent maintaining a component will count as Core Contributor hours.
 If we find that the requirement of being a Core Contributor limits participation in the